Ada-Developers-Academy/core-unit-3/handling-forms/problem-set-forms-and-apis.md

 ## Practice

+In this problem set, we will use all of the React and JavaScript skills we've learned so far to create a web app that uses an API to get data.

+## Goal

 Consider this user story:

 > As a curious traveler, I want to type in the name of a location and see its latitude and longitude determined by [the LocationIQ API](https://locationiq.com/docs), so that I get accurate coordinates and avoid getting lost.